oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

 ## Introduction

-This lab shows you how to connect .NET Core applications to Oracle Autonomous Database with Oracle Data Provider for .NET (ODP.NET) Core, Visual Studio Code, and the Oracle Developer Tools for VS Code extension.
+This lab shows you how to connect .NET Core applications to Oracle Autonomous Database with Oracle Data Provider for .NET (ODP.NET) Core using Visual Studio Code and the Oracle Developer Tools for VS Code extension.

 Estimated Time: 30 minutes

 ### Objectives

 In this lab, you will:
 * Develop .NET Applications for Oracle Autonomous Database with ODP.NET Core and Visual Studio Code
-* Using Oracle Developer Tools For VS Code
+* Utilize the Oracle Developer Tools For VS Code extension

 ### Prerequisites
 This lab assumes you have: